When “What If” Becomes “What Now”

 - Insurance Planning – At least bi-annually, life and disability insurance policies should be reviewed to ensure adequate coverage in case of death, illness, or disability.
 Insurance strategies can often include funding the premiums using corporate assets in certain situations.
 This planning also involves the preparation and updating of proper wills and powers of attorney.

-- Tax Planning – A proper corporate structure might allow you to multiply the Capital Gains Exemption on the sale of company shares, possibly eliminating all capital gains tax entirely.
+- Tax Planning – A proper corporate structure might allow you to multiply the Capital Gains Exemption on the sale of company shares.
+As a result, capital gains tax could possibly be eliminated entirely.

-- Exit Planning – Develop and communicate plans for the business so that key stakeholders (family and senior management) know and understand your wishes, and how to execute them in case of disability or sudden death (yes, that happens, too).
+- Exit Planning – Develop and communicate plans for the business so that key stakeholders (family and senior management) know and understand your wishes.
+They will then be able to execute them in case of disability or sudden death (yes, that happens, too).

 Put the plans in motion to mitigate the implications of an unexpected, yet potentially disastrous situation.
 After all, “What if” can turn into “What now?” very quickly – but with the right team of proactive advisors in place, you can avoid a nasty outcome.